 ENS Paris is situated in the very heart of Paris, in the “Quartier Latin”, which has been known for centuries for its rich intellectual and cultural activity.
 It is a wonderful place to live and learn.

 All documents for the application must be submitted on the on-line application portal (but not sent by post).

-Each year, the international office receives 600 applications, but only 320 to 340 of them are complete with the eligibility criteria respected.
+Each year, the international office receives around 1600 applications, but only 320 to 340 of them are complete with the eligibility criteria respected.
 Around 70 to 80 candidates are on the shortlist and come to Paris.
 20 students are finally selected to become the scholarship holders of the international selection.

 Passport or ID card is not to be translated.

 High school degree and university transcript must be in French or in English.

-- International selection Arts & Humanities: detailed application form, letter of motivation, study project and bibliography must be in French.
+- International selection Arts & Humanities: Letter of motivation, study project and bibliography must be in French.

-- International selection Sciences: detailed application form, letter of motivation and study project can be either in French or in English.
+- International selection Sciences: letter of motivation and study project can be either in French or in English.